 Hailey Dutkin serves as the Equity Policy Associate at Safe Passages.
 Hailey has been with Safe Passages for three years, beginning as an AmeriCorps VISTA member and an AmeriCorps VISTA Leader.
 Currently, Hailey supports the Safe Passages’ VISTA program and SP’ school-based Family Resource Centers by assisting in professional development, data collection, program logistics, and resource gathering initiatives.
 In addition, Hailey supports the development team in tracking, identifying, and writing grants, with a particular focus on state and federal grants.
 Hailey holds a B.A. in Cultural Anthropology and Global Studies with a concentration in Human Rights and Social Justice.

-Diego Bravo serves as Safe Passages’ Resource Development Associate.
+Diego Bravo serves as Safe Passages’ Resource Development & Policy Manager.
 Diego supports the organization in all development and funding efforts.
 He works closely with the Development Team and Executive Staff to write and secure grant applications for foundation and government grants, assists with grant reporting requirements, local and state policy initiatives, and manages all individual donor relations.
 Diego was raised in Richmond, California, and is now a proud Oakland resident.
 He graduated from UC Santa Cruz in 2017 with a B.A. in Cultural Anthropology, is a social justice-oriented thinker, and is interested and impassioned by all things community.